-Food banks are a recent phenomena in the UK, with the first only established in 2000.
+Food banks are a recent phenomenon in the UK, with the first only established in 2000.
 Yet there has been a clear upward trend since 2009, correlating to the recession, a rise in un(der)employment, and lower incomes and higher costs of living decreasing the affordability of food.
 Why are these figures disturbing and what are the implications?
 This thesis examines these issues by looking at political drivers associated with the expansion food banks in the United Kingdom, drawing on the cases of two Oxford-based food aid providers.

 Food banks are defined as not-for-profit organizations providing food to those in poverty, yet they are increasingly standing in for food aid and poverty alleviation policy and services provided by the government.
 This is largely attributed to current economic circumstances and welfare ‘benefit changes or delays.’
 More recent sanctions and conditions for welfare adopted under the coalition government are often a root cause of these benefits delays that have driven people to food banks.